 Last week I read a short blog post by David Spinks (hi David!) about his participation as a Community Manager titled I’m Not Here to Be Your Friend, and I’ve been thinking about it quite a bit.
-Actually, I’ve been wanting to ignore it, let it go, mind my own business, you know, keep calm and carry on.
+Actually, I’ve been wanting to ignore it, let it go, mind my own business, keep calm and carry on.

 Well, my feeble attempt hasn’t been successful.
 Somehow, one way or another, I find my mind circling back to it.
 So here I am, writing this down, and hoping that this will help lay it to rest.